 Hiring a UX Agency

-Like you would when considering in-house candidates, each agency needs to be thoroughly vetted.
+As you would when considering in-house candidates, each agency needs to be thoroughly vetted.
 But under the right circumstances, UX agencies are outstanding sources of design talent and strategic experience.

 Better Cost Control